 When a star successfully belts it out on the silver screen, they might as well prepare their Golden Globes speech.

-After 73 years, the annual awards ceremony continues to honor Hollywood's risk takers who test their professional fate with a movie musical.
+After more than seven decades, the annual awards ceremony continues to honor the Hollywood risk-takers who test their professional fate with a movie musical.
 While projects in the genre are not frequent nor guaranteed hits, when stars hit all the right notes with their cinematic song and dance, the Hollywood Foreign Press Association notices and honors them accordingly, many for the first time in their careers.

 When Jennifer Hudson turned viewers to tears with her heart-wrenching performance in Dreamgirls, she was a relative Hollywood unknown with not a single award nomination to her name.
 She ultimately swept the awards season that year, including a Golden Globe statue along with her co-star Eddie Murphy.
 It was also the first and only Golden Globe win for the comedian thus far.